Sierra de San Pedro Mártir National Park: History

-The first explorations of the region were realized by the Jesuit order during the evangelization era of the neo-Hispanic territories of California.
+The first European explorations of the region were realized by the Jesuit order during the evangelization era of the neo-Hispanic territories of California.
 The regions of the Sierra de San Pedro Mártir are thought to have been explored by father Eusebio Francisco Kino and father Wenceslao Link in 1701.
-Later the Dominicans continuing the evangelization movement built the Misión de San Pedro Mártir de Verona in the southern part of the park, but only ruins are left of the site.
+Later the Dominicans continuing the evangelization movement built the Misión San Pedro Mártir de Verona in the southern part of the park, but only ruins are left of the site.

 Sierra de San Pedro Mártir National Park was officially created by decree on April 26, 1947, in which 72,909 hectares were set aside and declared protected by the Mexican Federal government.

 The National Astronomical Observatory is located at an elevation of 2830 m.
 The observatory was built in 1975, and has several large telescopes, the largest of which is 2.1 m.
 The observatory takes advantage of the high elevation, along with typically clear skies, low relative humidity, low atmospheric pollution, low light pollution, and low levels of radio interference.